Stakeholders: can’t live without them and sometimes can’t live with them.

 - Describe your ideal “stakeholder” for this goal through a Platinum Profiling system.

 Make sure it at least includes both demographics and psychographics.
 My system has over 50 analysis points.
-You want to know facts about them but you also want to know their attitudes, interests, opinions, values, and lifestyle that are relevant to achieving your goal.
+You want to know facts about them but you also want to know their attitudes, interests, opinions, values, lifestyle, and decision-making process that are relevant to achieving your goal.
+Their psychographics are more important to help you find those you can “tame” and get on your side.

 - Examine your project, product/service, organization.

-Determine how well you can deliver the reward they want and reduce their risk perception of saying “yes” to you and being committed.
+Determine how well you can deliver the reward they want and reduce their risk of saying “yes” to you and being committed.
+No one gets fired for saying “no”.
 Where there’s a match; go for them.
-Can you improve your odds?
+This will improve your odds of stakeholder success.

-- Make sure to give each one time to work through their own “Buy In Continuum™”, their self determination process.
 It has seven steps and they have to go through them all or they will bolt when you need them the most.
+The best practice in sales also has seven steps but these are not the same.
+These are from very different points of view.

 - Don’t stop just because they said “yes”.